 Other Project Management Automation Strategies

 You can use the Pareto principle to figure out the one Objective your team needs.
 The principle states that 80% of the effects come from 20% of work. .
-If you want to be good at your job, you need to figure out what are your most important tasks and focus your full attention to them.
+If you want to be good at your job, you need to figure out which tasks are most important and focus your full attention on them.
 Hint: it is not weekly reporting.

 This is why you need to automate managerial processes like goal setting and task management.
 That way both you and your team can focus on being effective and staying ahead of the competition.

-I started using automated weekly reporting when I understood that I didn’t want to be the manager who does nothing more than organizing work.
-I wanted to accomplish impactful goals personally as well.
-It can be hard to work on personal goals, when you need to manage 20 or more employees.
+I started using automated weekly reporting when I understood that I didn’t want to be the manager who does nothing more than organize work.
+I wanted to accomplish impactful goals as well.
+It can be hard to work on personal goals when you need to manage 20 or more employees.

 To handle my team and set up everyday reporting I use the Plans, Progress, Problems (PPP) in Weekdone.
 PPP enables and encourages employees to report their tasks without feeling like they are wasting time.
-This in turn makes sure I have all the information about their work, that I need.
-This is the automated assembly line, that increases efficiency for everyone.
+Simultaneously, this ensures that I have all the information about their work that I need.
+This is the automated assembly line increasing efficiency for everyone.

 As.
 Toby Young, CTO of Ebury explains that “Real-time reporting is very important for retrospective reasons and to see what is going on, if other teams have problems, I can help”.

-When it comes to implementing new systems at work, no-one can be left behind.
+When it comes to implementing new systems at work, no one can be left behind.
 It doesn’t matter if we are talking about goal setting, weekly reporting, or performance management, if even one employee doesn’t embrace the system, you will fail.
-For that reason, it is vital you also test new software and system with as many people as possible right away.
+For that reason, it is vital you also test new software and systems with as many people as possible right away.

 - Simplicity: the new system must be as understandable and intuitive as possible.